rasyadanfz/smart-farm-backend/README.md

-# intelligente-landwirtschaft
+# intelligente-landwirtschaft-backend
-A smart farming prototype
+Backend for a smart farming prototype